-Kamala Harris releases new details of her health care plan
+Harris health plan stops short of overhaul Sanders envisions

 Harris has repeatedly been forced to clarify her stance on Medicare for All.
 During the first set of presidential debates she appeared to suggest that she supported abolishing private insurance, later clarifying that she does not.
 And prior to releasing her own health care plan, she was criticized for saying that she opposes a middle-class tax hike to pay for Medicare for All without making clear how she would pay for it.

-Harris is releasing her plan days before Democrats meet in Detroit for the second set of presidential debates.
+Though Harris’ plan draws specific distinctions with Sanders, the chief architect of the Medicare for All plan, they will not appear on the same debate stage.
+But Sanders campaign has already been critical of her new plan.

+Sanders campaign manager Faiz Shakir on Monday said that Harris was “continuing her gradual backdown from Medicare for All” and suggested that she had been inconsistent on the issue of health care.

 Harris will appear on stage with former Vice President Joe Biden, the most high-profile candidate in the sprawling field to opposed Medicare for All in favor of a so-called “public option” that would allow people to decide between a government-financed plan or a private one.

 Biden, with whom Harris memorably clashed during the first Democratic debates in Miami, has warned that a transition to a Medicare for All system could present coverage risks for Americans who defend on the Affordable Care Act.